vimc/montagu-backup/README.md

 3. `schedule.py`: Uses cron to schedule `backup.py` to be run at 2am daily.
 4. `restore.py`: Restores from remote backup.
 5. `cli.py`: Passes arguments through to Duplicati CLI, filling in secrets and the remote URL.
-Usage example: `./cli.py list 0`, to see all files in the most recent backup.
+Usage example: `./cli.py TARGET list 0`, to see all files in the most recent backup (for target with id TARGET)

-# Montagu backup
-In addition to backing up infrastructure on the support machine we use this module to backup and restore a live Montagu instance.
-However, we don't do this directly.
-Instead, the `deploy.py` script in the [main Montagu repo](https://github.com/vimc/montagu) configures the backup and invokes the above scripts automatically.